3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 >[!TIP]
 >Thanks to this amazing community we have our first official contribution to Demon Klipper Essentials Unified!
 This contribution now allows you to update your demon_user_settings cfg file across versions via interactive SSH Python script where it'll give you choices to bring in or bypass previously set values from your old files!!

+Thanks to the contributing legend that is Rotule666 (very apt name!) we have a brand new hugely expanded config updater tool!
+Over a few conversations regarding this script he came up with a whole new version of it for DKEU3!

+Not only can you now update all the DKEU user files with it but you can also even see the differences in your custom macros & automatically copy them over from your old file to the new one!

 <br>

 <details>